WAdama/nas_hb_status/README.md

 **HINT:** I have noticed after upgrading to DSM 7 it seems the log doesn't contain values of the last backups anymore.
 So wait for the next backup for valid data.

 **Known issues:** Through log rotation it possible the sensor gets no data for the last backup.
-To prevent this you have to edit the config file for this logs, see [Change config for HyperBackup logs](logrotate.md)
+To prevent this you have to edit the config file for this logs, see [Change logrotate config for HyperBackup logs](logrotate.md)

 ### Prerequisites